sachih1ro/sachih1ro/README.md

+### About me

-<h3 align="center">Frontend dev, Kotlin Lover and someone who wants to learn how all works</h3>
+Software dev, Kotlin and DSP lover and someone who wants to learn how all works.

 - 🔭 I’m currently working at **Bancolombia as Software Engineer**